Affirmative Action vs. Affirmative Information: Results

 \subsubsection{Equally informative signal}

-First consider a setting with mean differences and equal variances: $\mu^L < \mu^H $ and $\gamma^L = \gamma^H$.
-We depict expected scores conditional on true underlying ability in Figure \ref{panel-fig}a.
-For each level of ability, individuals of the $H$ group are expected to have higher observable scores.
-The gap between their expected scores and those of the $L$ group is seen to increase in the differences between their means $(\mu_H - \mu_L)$ and the extent of the uncertainty, $(1-\gamma)$.
+First consider a setting with $\gamma^L = \gamma^H \equiv \gamma$.
+We depict expected signals conditional on true underlying ability in Figure \ref{panel-fig}(a).
+For each level of ability, individuals in the $H$ group are expected to have higher observable signals.
+The gap between their expected signals and those of the $L$ group is seen to increase in the differences between their means $(\mu_H - \mu_L)$ and the extent of the uncertainty, $(1-\gamma)$.

-Since decision-makers use the same cutoff rule (\ref{decision-rule}) for members of both groups, it seems natural that the systematic disparities among scores would propagate into systematic disparities among classifications, that is, the ultimate lending decisions.
-We formally show this by deriving the conditional distribution of $S$ given creditworthiness, which we defined as $A>0$ early in the section. \footnote{The conditional distribution of $S|A>0$ is normal.
-Derivation details for its mean and variance are provided in the appendix.}.
-The distributions are plotted in Figure \ref{panel-fig}b and \ref{panel-fig}c with two examples of decision-maker cutoffs \footnote{The plots in Figures \ref{panel-fig}b and \ref{panel-fig}c are constructed using parameter values $(\mu_H, \sigma_{S_H}^2, \sigma_{U_H}^2) = (0, 1, 1)$ and $(\mu_L, \sigma_{S_L}^2, \sigma_{U_L}^2) = (-1, 1, 1)$.
+Since the lender applies the same cutoff rule to all applicants, the systematic disparities in signals propagate into systematic disparities in the ultimate acceptance decisions.
+We formally show this by defining applicants' true qualification $Y = \mathbbm 1\{A>0\}$ and deriving the conditional distribution of $S$ given $Y$.\footnote{The conditional distribution of $S|\mathbbm 1\{A>0\}$ is normal.
+Derivation of its mean and variance is provided in the appendix.} In Figure \ref{panel-fig}(b) and \ref{panel-fig}(c) we illustrate the distributions of signals of qualified individuals, given two examples of lender cutoffs\footnote{The distributions depicted are based on parameter values $(\mu_H, \sigma_{S_H}^2, \sigma_{U_H}^2) = (0, 1, 1)$ and $(\mu_L, \sigma_{S_L}^2, \sigma_{U_L}^2) = (-1, 1, 1)$.
 The lemon-dropping and cherry-picking cutoffs depicted are $-1$ and $+1$, respectively.}.
-Because the true positive rate is the portion of creditworthy individuals ultimately granted a loan, it is straightforward to visualize it on the plot: each group's true positive rate is given by the portion under its curve that is shaded, corresponding to those applicants with a score above the cutoff.
-We observe that the true positive rates are higher for the $H$ group in both lemon-dropping and cherry-picking markets, but that the effect is most stark when the decision-maker cherry-picks applicants at the top of the distribution (Figure \ref{panel-fig}c).
+Because the true positive rate is the portion of qualified individuals ultimately granted a loan, it is straightforward to visualize it on the plot: each group's true positive rate is given by the portion of the area under its curve that is shaded, corresponding to those applicants with a signal above the cutoff.
+We observe that the true positive rates are higher for the $H$ group in both lemon-dropping and cherry-picking markets, and that the effect is most stark when the lender cherry-picks applicants at the top of the distribution, as in Figure \ref{panel-fig}(c).